-This indicates the percent of patients who suffered from a major fall.
-Falls resulting in serious injuries are considered to be a barometer of the quality of nursing care at a nursing home.
-Falls are routinely caused by poor nursing care.
+This is the percent of patients that sustained a major fall.
+Falls resulting in major injuries are considered to be a barometer of nursing care at a nursing home.
+Major falls are routinely caused by lower levels of patient supervision.

 Minimizes Urinary Tract Infections

 In Landmark of Danville, 2.74% of Patients had UTIs

 This indicates the percent of long-term residents who experienced UTI's.
 UTI's may be an indication of lower quality nursing care.
 Nevertheless, this metric could be misleading for certain nursing homes due to varying reporting standards for UTI's.